Esophageal Cancer (cont.)

-- What is cancer?
+- What is esophageal cancer?

-- What are esophageal cancer symptoms and signs?
+- What are the symptoms and signs of esophageal cancer?

-- How is esophageal cancer diagnosed?
+- How do physicians determine esophageal cancer staging?

 - What are the stages of esophageal cancer?

-- What is the treatment for esophageal cancer?
+- What are the treatments for esophageal cancer?

-- Where can people get support for esophageal cancer?
+- What support is available for those with esophageal cancer?

 - Find a local Oncologist in your town